 The Hidden Environmental Impact of Events: How Much Waste Do We Really Produce?

-Updated March 2025
+Updated 29 June 2025

 Events—whether intimate corporate meetings or large-scale festivals—often leave a significant environmental footprint.
 Beyond the visible litter after the crowds leave, there are hidden costs: resource depletion, energy consumption, and greenhouse gas emissions incurred by the event’s entire lifecycle.
-For organisers and attendees alike, understanding these less apparent environmental impacts is essential if we’re going to run cleaner, greener gatherings in Australia.
+For organisers and attendees alike, understanding these less apparent environmental impacts is essential if we’re to run cleaner, greener gatherings in Australia.

 Illustration of globe containing nature representing the importance of reducing event waste